What You Need To Know About Camaro-Trans Am Conversions

 Side view of the Trans Am Bandit

-The last time we saw a new Trans Am was 2002.
+The last time we saw a new Trans Am was in 2002.
 In a world where car generations can last as little as 5 years, that's basically eons ago.
-And when GM shut down Pontiac in 2010, any hope of a resurgence of the iconic sportster seemed lost.
+And when GM shut down Pontiac in 2010, any hope of a resurgence of the iconic Sportster seemed lost.

 Enter Trans Am Depot, a Tallahassee-based manufacturer that also happens to build the only authorized and licensed modern-day Trans Ams in the world.
 Founded in 2010 by brothers Tod and Scott Warmack, Trans Am Depot gives Pontiac-hungry drivers the chance to take a contemporary Trans Am on the road.